SoumyadeepMukherjee/Advanced-DSA/Topological Sort/README.md

 Therefore, in the postorder we add the particular vertex itself once we have got all the neighbours.

 ## Kahn's Algorithm Approach
-Kahn's algorithm works on the basic principle that a vertex on which no edge is incident should come come in Topological Sort.
+Kahn's algorithm works on the basic principle that a vertex on which no edge is incident should come come in Topological Sort.<br>
-Therefore we keep an inDegree array and use BFS to add the vertices with indegree 0 to the Topological Order.
+Therefore we keep an inDegree array and use BFS to add the vertices with indegree 0 to the Topological Order.<br>
-Once we add these edges we also decrease the indegree of the adjacent vertices.
+Once we add these edges we also decrease the indegree of the adjacent vertices.<br>
-Then we continue with the same process.
+Then we continue with the same process.<br>
 If all vertices are not visited then cycle exists
 ```
 if(idx != n){//cycle exists